kralkapoor/compsci-732-lavender-llamas/README.md

+This webapp was a university project as part of a web development paper.
+I was predominantly involved in backend development, with much of the OpenAI API and weather API functionality being my responsibility, along with integrating them onto the frontend.

+The stack we settled on was:
+* React
+* Express JS
+* RDS

+Please note that this project was initially set up with an AWS RDS instance.
+I have since migrated the database to a local SQLite variety to avoid cloud costs.
+Therefore, any references below to RDS should be ignored.

+___

 # LLAMAFY

 Have you ever looked in your wardrobe and decided you have nothing to wear?
 Have you warn the same outfit two weeks in a row?
 Who are you?
 Steve Jobs*?